JuliaDynamics/TimeseriesSurrogates.jl/docs/src/constrained/wls.md

 ## Shuffling methods

-To perform the shuffling step, you can use any of the existing surrogate methods in this package.
 The choice of surrogate affects how well and which properties of the original signal is reproduced.

 Using random shuffling of the detail coefficients does not preserve the